Dates and Times

 - Explain and express the strengths and contributions commonly associated with several main categories of neurodiversity.

-- Discuss and identify salient examples of neurodiversity inclusion vs. exclusion from guest speaker life experiences during interactive Q&A segment of the presentation.
+- Discuss and identify salient examples of neurodiversity inclusion vs. exclusion from the guest speaker’s life experiences during the interactive Q&A segment of the presentation.

 - Analyze and plan best practices for inclusive, safe, and supportive interactions within a variety of contexts (families, coworkers, customer service, healthcare services, etc.)